bmokase3093/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Print single digit numbers of base 1o starting with 0 Print single digits numbers using putchar
 Print lowercase alphabets in reverse
+Print all possible combinations of single digits numbers